isabellagupta/nris4india/README.md

 ## STEP 2 - CREATE AN ACCOUNT ON THE ECI WEBSITE

 Click on 'Fill Form 6A' on [https://voters.eci.gov.in](https://voters.eci.gov.in).
 This will take you to a login page.
-Navigate to sign up.
+Navigate to 'sign up'.
 Sign up using your email address.
 <br/>
 <br/> **Note:** Sometimes, the OTP does not get sent out for hours, by which time the sign up page times out.
 If you don't receive the OTP, try again in a few hours/the next day.